 What is Gait and how can I analyze mine?

 So, how can you tell if your gait is an A+ or barely passing?
-Well, wobbly feelings aside, you need to have your gait analyzed.
-There are three ways to get this done.
+Well, wobbly feelings aside, you need to have your gait analyzed by a professional.

 Type 1: Observational Gait Analysis

-This type of analysis is done by a healthcare practitioner and is exactly what it sounds like, “observational”.
-When you walk, you move through two phases; a “swing phase” (when you lift and move your foot forward) and a “stance phase” (when your foot touches the ground).
-A qualified professional can diagnose a gait issue by observing you as you move between these two phases and paying attention to all kinds of “invisible to the untrained eye” factors such as step length, stride length, speed, trunk rotation, and arm swing.
+This type of analysis is done by a healthcare practitioner and is exactly what it sounds like, an observation.
+When you walk, you move through two phases; a “swing phase” (when you lift and move your foot forward) and a “stance phase” (when your foot is on the ground).
+A qualified professional can diagnose a gait issue by observing you as you move between these two phases and pick up on all kinds of details invisible to the untrained eye that might indicate a particular problem.
+This type of gait analysis is important but can lack the accuracy needed to identify all gait impairments.
+Additionally, clinicians are still human and there is more room for inconsistencies and bias with observational gait analysis.

 Type 3: OneStep Digital Gait Lab Analysis

-OneStep is an app for your smartphone that does the same kind of analysis you’d get in a gait lab -- just using your phone.
+OneStep is an app for your smartphone that offers the same type of analysis you’d receive from a gait lab – all from the convenience of your own home without any additional equipment or wearables.
 It’s actually really simple.

-You just download the app and click the “analyze my walk” button and stick your phone in your pocket and take a short walk (30 seconds).
-OneStep will provide you with a “walk score” as well as a breakdown of your basic walk parameters (including step rate, stride length, and asymmetry).
-And here’s the most important fact about OneStep… it’s just as accurate as a state-of-the-art gait lab facility.
+All you have to do is download the app and click the “analyze my walk” button, place your phone in your pocket, and take a 30-second walk.
+The OneStep app will provide you with your “walk score” as well as a breakdown of your gait parameters.
+Most importantly, your OneStep gait analysis is just as accurate as a state-of-the-art gait lab facility.